Version: v0.8.1 - Beta. We welcome contributors & feedback.

 Attack Targets

-Any subsystem is vulnerable to attack if it accepts strings that use meta-characters to embed data.
+Any subsystem is vulnerable to attack if it:

 The most common targets are:

-In short, in thousands of lines of code, there are too many chances for even experienced programmers to overlook something.
+In short, when working with thousands of lines of code, there are too many chances for even the most experienced programmers to overlook something.

 How TypeStrings Work